TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 }
 ```

+{% note %}
-{% note "You can use the [Magica11y](https://magica11y.github.io) suite of utilities to work with this and other media features." %}
+You can use the [Magica11y](https://magica11y.github.io) suite of utilities to work with this and other media features.
+{% endnote %}

 Option three (3) what has everything.